Sonaza/FlashTalent/README.md

 Right click on the button will open equipment sets list where you can equip and update your existing sets and configure automatic set switcher.

 ## Dependencies
-FlashTalent uses Ace3, LibDataBroker and LibQTip which are included in the /libs directory.
+FlashTalent uses Ace3, LibDataBroker, LibQTip and LibSharedMedia which are included in the /libs directory.